kpn/mq-hammer/README.md

 ## Scenario

 A scenario is an array of `Step` objects.
 Each `Step` has at least `t`, the relative time in seconds at which this Step is to be performed.
 Furthermore, it can contain a `publish`, a `subscribe` or a `disconnect`, each optional. `publish` is an array of messages to publish, objects with a topic and a base64 payload. `subscribe` is an array of topics to be subscribed to in this step.
-Any topics previously subscribed to, that are not in this set, are implicitely unsubscribed from. `disconnect` is a bool that makes the mqtt client disconnect.
+Any topics previously subscribed to, that are not in this set, are implicitly unsubscribed from. `disconnect` is a bool that makes the mqtt client disconnect.
 An example can be found [here](./example/simple-scenario.json).

 ## Credentials